AbdilahiMJama/Learning-XGBoost/README.md

 [Here](https://www.youtube.com/watch?v=GrJP9FLV3FE&ab_channel=StatQuestwithJoshStarmer) is the link to the video

 This project was built along with the Youtube video on XGBoost in Python from start to finish.
+It used the Telco-Customer-Churn data obtained from Kaggle.
+It analyzes and tries to predict the rate at which customers are leaving or already left

 It covers the following with minor changes:
 * Loaded the Data From a File
 * Identified and dealt with missing data